HSBC's Brazil exit highlights strategy mistakes, country woes

 A bank with a strong local presence could absorb HSBC Brasil's operations through reducing as much as 40 percent of the unit's workforce, improving the bank's lending mix by increasing exposure to individuals, and using capital in a smarter way, he added.

-Itaú Unibanco Holding SA (ITUB4.SA), Bradesco and Santander Brasil - the nation's three largest non-government lenders in that order - had access to the sale's preliminary documents and made bids, the source said.
+Itaú Unibanco Holding SA, Bradesco and Santander Brasil - the nation's three largest non-government lenders in that order - had access to the sale's preliminary documents and made bids, the source said.
 Both Itaú and Santander Brasil placed offers below Bradesco's, the source added.

 The most powerful source of synergies could come from job and branch reductions, analysts said.
 HSBC Brasil has 31 workers per branch, compared with 16 at Itaú and Bradesco and eight at Santander Brasil.